 MSN Degree Advantages

-Completing an MSN program can be challenging, especially for RNs who work full time to get additional experience while paying for the program.
+Completing an MSN program can be challenging, especially for RNs who work full-time to help pay for their education.
 However, many nurses are rewarded for their hard work with increases in salary, job security, and careers filled with personal satisfaction.

-An immediate advantage for an APRN is a significant increase in salary.
-APRNs earn a median salary of $115,800, compared with $73,300 for RNs, according to the U.S. Bureau of Labor Statistics (BLS).
-While salary ranges may depend on the geographical region and industry, clinical nurse anesthetists can earn upward of $174,790 as one of the most sought-after nurse specialties in the U.S.
+An immediate advantage for APRNs is a significant increase in salary.
+APRNs earned a median salary of $123,780 in 2021, compared with $77,600 for RNs, according to the U.S. Bureau of Labor Statistics (BLS).
+While salary ranges may depend on the region and industry of employment, clinical nurse anesthetists can earn $195,610 as one of the most sought-after nurse specialties in the U.S.

 APRNs often receive opportunities to lead units and teach new students as nurse educators.
-Nurse educators can take part in shaping the curriculum for new nursing students, redefining the MSN degree as the field progresses and improving the quality of new nurses coming out of MSN programs.
+Nurse educators are instrumental in shaping the curriculum for new nursing students, shaping the meaning of an MSN degree as the field progresses, and improving the quality of new nurses who are graduating from MSN programs.

-Nurses with a firm grasp of the MSN degree definition understand the degree’s potential to lead to a demanding but rewarding career with a great employment outlook.
-Explore how Regis College’s online Master of Science in Nursing curriculum can help you pursue your career as an advanced practice registered nurse.
+Explore how the online Master of Science in Nursing curriculum at Regis College can help you pursue your career as an advanced practice registered nurse.